LaneyS05/project-3/README.md

 The following npm packages will be used in this project:

-cors: Middleware for enabling Cross-Origin Resource Sharing in Express.js.
+- cors: Middleware for enabling Cross-Origin Resource Sharing in Express.js.
-dotenv: Module for loading environment variables from a .env file.
+- dotenv: Module for loading environment variables from a .env file.
-Sequelize for the data base
+- Sequelize for the database

 ## Features

-Display orders, employees, and customers data in a tabular format using Syncfusion GridComponent.
+- Display orders, employees, and customers data in a tabular format using Syncfusion GridComponent.
-Allow sorting, filtering, searching, editing, and deleting data entries.
+- Allow sorting, filtering, searching, editing, and deleting data entries.
-Custom image templates for displaying images in the grid.
+- Custom image templates for displaying images in the grid.

 # Backend (Node.js Express)